Keyboard shortcuts

 Other languages

 The Rust crate is the engine; every other language uses its own binding.
-Click through to the binding’s README for install instructions and the language-idiomatic API:
+Click through to the binding’s guide for install instructions and the language-idiomatic API:

 LanguagePackageInstallDeep-dive